Secure shopping ANZ eGate™

 Pages1

-This elegantly aromatic expression of Pinot Gris is sourced from cool ripening vineyards around Gisborne and Hawkes Bay.
-A diverse range of soils and grape characteristics enable the winemakers to deliberate and to achieve an animated style of wine.
+This elegantly aromatic expression of New Zealand Pinot Gris is sourced from cool ripening vineyards.
+A diverse range of soils and grape characteristics enable the winemakers to negotiate and construct an animated style of wine.
 Free draining stones over silt produce tighter, more highly structured wines.
 Richer soils with increased clay content yield fuller wines with varietal intensity.
-Gentle pressing and cool fermentation have preserved delicate spice notes, complemented by lush pear and light pineapple characters
+Gentle pressing and cool fermentation have preserved delicate spice notes, complemented by lush pear and light pineapple characters.

 SauvBlanc / Marlborough / NewZealand

-Montana burst onto the international stage in 1990 when it won the Marquis De Goulaine Trophy for best Sauvignon Blanc anywhere in the world.
-Now considered the benchmark of New Zealand, Montana is an assembly of fruit from across the splendid terrains of Marlborough.
-Three main terroirs predominate, on the northern side of the Wairau valley are young soils based on river silts and stone.
-At the southern side and along the side valleys leading away are much older soils with higher clay contents based on glacial outwash
+Montana was launched to international renown in 1990 when it won the Marquis De Goulaine Trophy for best Sauvignon Blanc anywhere in the world.
+Now considered the benchmark in New Zealand Sauvignon Blanc, Brancott by Montana is an assemblage of fruit grown to choice Marlborough sites.
+Three main terroirs predominate, on the northern side of Wairau Valley are young soils based on river silts and stone.
+At the southern end are older clay deposits, a divergence of terrains which yield Sauvignon Blanc harvests of unique and individual charm.

 The New Zealand wine industry was still in its infancy in 1934, when Yugoslavian immigrant Ivan Yukich planted his first vineyard